sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 #### Using a external micro SD Card and copying games into it

-If using external micro sd card (USE_SD_CARD #defined in hardconfig.h), you must copy files from the `/data` subdirectory to the root of the sd card (copy the contents of the folder, NOT the folder itself).
+If using external micro sd card (USE_SD_CARD #defined in hardconfig.h), you must copy files from the `/data` subdirectory to the root of the sd card (copy the contents of the folder, NOT the folder itself, so boot.cfg is on the root folder).

 The SD card should be formatted in FAT16 / FAT32.